vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 * Support for the new content rewrite object model in version 31.2.1 that supports request rewrite and pre-rule rewritable content string groups
 * Add special handling when cloning VS to 31.2.1 and later when the source VS has a content rewrite profile present with no rewrite rules

+2.0.13:

+* Add a configuration transform option to allow modification of cloned VS configuration parameters.